fury-gl/fury/docs/source/posts/2023/2023-06-26-week-4-joaodellagli.rst

 This Week's Goals
 -----------------
 Now, with the FBO working, I plan to finally *render* something to it.
-For this week, I plan to come back to my original plan and experiment with simple shaders just as a a proof of concept that the FBO will be really useful for this project.
+For this week, I plan to come back to my original plan and experiment with simple shaders just as a proof of concept that the FBO will be really useful for this project.
 I hope the road is less bumpier by now and I don't step on any other complicated problem.

 Wish me luck!